ashirk94/Polisis_Benchmark/README.md

 Modified by Alan Shirk for Introduction to Privacy-Aware Computing final project.

 # Setup instructions
-1. Setup a virtual environment using any tool (e.g., pip) and activate it:
+1. Setup a virtual environment using any tool (e.g., pipenv) and activate it:
 ```
 pip install pipenv
 pipenv shell